Nick Holywell-Walker

-Nick Holywell-Walker is a British musician best known as the stage keyboard player for English post-punk band Killing Joke, beginning in 1994.
+Nick Holywell-Walker is a British musician best known as the touring keyboard player for English post-punk band Killing Joke, beginning in 1994.
 He left in 2004 to concentrate on his own projects.
 A singer, songwriter, producer and composer, he resided in North London, for many years until returning to his hometown in Norfolk, England.
 He is founding member of UK band Wandering Crow and a father of three.

 Since 1998 he has also composed, produced and mixed soundtracks for film + TV extensively.
 Some notable projects include BBC's Wolfblood, and Silent Witness.